 Your profile should be adapted to match each application you make to optimise your chances of being selected for interview.

-Use BOLD CAPTIAL TYPE for your title.
+Use BOLD CAPITAL TYPE for your title.
 It will have more visual priority over the rest of the front page and ensure it gets read.

 Use the exact same words for your title as you find in the application.
 If the requirement is for a Software Engineer, then you are a ‘SOFTWARE ENGINEER’.
 If the requirement is for a ‘Senior Developer’ then you are now a ‘SENIOR DEVELOPER’.

 Also, in the rest of your CV you can rename previous positions you’ve had in other companies (permanent or contract) to adapt to the position you are now applying for.
 You will want your job titles to look like you are progressing through your career and have naturally end up where you are now - precisely at the point where the client needs someone just like you.

 Keep it brief.
 Four lines is all you need to make the three points.
 Anymore and you risk reducing the impact.

 A common CV mistake (there are many) is to let the skills in the next section bleed up into the profile, which then bloates the profile too much.